JosephBARBIERDARNAL/barbierjoseph.com/docs/blog/open-source-starts-with-a-good-issue.md

    plt.close()
 ```

-For some reason, the chart title (added via `set_title()`) output kept its default size (`size=10`).
+For some reason, the chart title (added via `set_title()`) kept its default size (`size=10`).

-What happens if I send this code to a maintainer with the message "The title is too small".
-It might take them half an hour to find what is the issue and be able to reproduce it themselves, and probably not do it right away because it's not very fun.
-Instead, I spend this half hour myself trying to make the smallest code possible with the issue I'm seeing.
+What happens if I send this code to a maintainer with the message "The title is too small"?
+It might take them half an hour to figure out the issue and reproduce it themselves—and they probably won't do it right away because it's not very fun.
+Instead, I spent that half hour myself trying to make the smallest possible code snippet that still shows the issue.

-Then I was able to do so:
+Then I was able to do this:

 ```py
 import matplotlib.pyplot as plt